ccorcos/meteor-track/README.md

 }
 ```

 Now, there are certainly some edge cases we didn't cover here.
-[Check out the example](/client/main.js) for a functional implementation that more closely models how Tracker actually works.
+[So **check out the example**](/client/main.js) for a functional implementation that more closely models how Tracker actually works.

 # What else is left?